 Q: Can I make the sauce ahead?

 A: Yep!
-My mom actually prefers it this way, because she says it gives the flavors time to thoroughly blend.
+My mom actually prefers it this way, because it gives the flavors time to thoroughly blend.
 Just keep it in an airtight container in the fridge until you’re ready to put the lasagna together.

 Q: Can I make the whole thing ahead?

 A: You can!
 In fact, we regularly double the recipe and make two full casseroles because we all love leftovers for days.
 You can cook the whole thing ahead of time, then cool and keep in the refrigerator.
 The rolls heat up very well in the microwave!
-You can also assemble the whole lasagna and refrigerate to cook the next day.
+You can also assemble the whole lasagna and refrigerate to cook the casserole the next day.
 If it’s going into the oven from the refrigerator, add 20-30 minutes to your cooking time to make sure the cheese is good and melty.

 We’ve never tried making ahead and freezing, so try that at your own risk!